K-12 Programs

 Arts, Language & Virtual Learning

-Mooresville Graded School District and Iredell Statesville Schools both offer language instruction to support the needs of K-12 Multilingual learner (ML) students for whom English is not their first/home language.
+This K-12 program in Mooresville, NC, and Iredell Statesville Schools offers language instruction to support the needs of Multilingual learner (ML) students for whom English is not their first/home language.
 The goal is for these students to acquire the knowledge and language skills necessary to succeed in school and pursue their goals as part of the 21st-century global workforce.

 Crossroads Arts and Science Early College, a joint venture between Iredell-Statesville Schools and Mitchell Community College (MCC), provides an honors curriculum with opportunities to participate in the Fine Arts Magnet for Iredell-Statesville Schools (FAMIS), sports and clubs at Statesville High School, as well as Associate’s degrees focused on the Arts and Sciences at MCC for a select group of students.